Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Proof of Lemma

 Let $\Gamma_+$ be a finite group and $\Gamma$ be its index $2$ subgroup.
 We assume that there exists $\tau \in \Gamma_+$ of order 2 such that $\Gamma_+ = \Gamma_ \cup \tau \Gamma$.

-A smooth action of $\Gamma_+$ to a complex manifold $M$ is said to be {\it holomorphic} if all the action of elements of $\Gamma$ is holomorphic and $\tau$'s action is by anti-holomorphic involution. \begin{lem} Let $p \in M$ be a fixed point of holomorphic action of $\Gamma_+$ then there exists a complex coordinate of $M$ at $p$ such that $\Gamma_+$ action is linear in this coordinate. \end{lem} \begin{proof} We fix a coordinate of $M$ at $p$.
-Then $\Gamma_+$ induces a holomorphic action $\rho$ on $\Omega \subset \C^n$ such that $0$ is a fixed point.
-We consider the $\Gamma_+$ action at the tangent space of $0$ which we denote by $\rho_0$.
+A smooth action of $\Gamma_+$ to a complex manifold $M$ is said to be {\it holomorphic} if all the action of elements of $\Gamma$ is holomorphic and $\tau$'s action is by an anti-holomorphic involution. \begin{lem} Let $p \in M$ be a fixed point of a holomorphic action of $\Gamma_+$ then there exists a complex coordinate of $M$ at $p$ such that the $\Gamma_+$ action is linear in this coordinate. \end{lem} \begin{proof} We fix a coordinate of $M$ at $p$.
+Then $\Gamma_+$ induces a holomorphic action $\rho$ on $U \subset \C^n$ such that $0$ is a fixed point.
+We consider the $\Gamma_+$ action on the tangent space {at} $0$ which we denote by $\rho_0$.
 For $t \in (0,1]$ we define the action $\rho_t$ by

 Together with $\rho_0$ it defines a smooth one parameter family of holomorphic actions.
-Let
+Consider the map

 Here ${\rm Hol}(U,TX)$ is the vector space of holomorphic vector fields on $U$.
-For each $t_0$ it defines a 1 cycle of the complex $C^*(\Gamma_+,{\rm Hol}(U,T\C^n))$ which calculates the group cohomology with local coefficient induced by the conjugate action associated to $\rho_{t_0}$.
-(Note the conjugate action by anti-holomorphic involution $\tau$ preserves the set of holomorphic vector fields.)
+For each $t_0$ the map defines a 1 cycle of the complex $C^*(\Gamma_+,{\rm Hol}(U,T\C^n))$ which calculates the group cohomology with local coefficient{s} induced by the conjugate action associated to $\rho_{t_0}$.
+(Note the conjugate action by the anti-holomorphic involution $\tau$ preserves the set of holomorphic vector fields.)

-Using the fact that $\Gamma_+$ is a finite group we can show that the first cohomology vanishes.
-In fact the Eilenberg-MacLane space $K(\Gamma_+,1)$ has finite cover $ \widetilde{K(\Gamma_+,1)}$ which is contractible.
-All the local systems on $K(\Gamma_+,1)$ pulled back to $\widetilde{K(\Gamma_+,1)}$ are trivial and the first cohomologies of the pulled back are trivial.
-Since $\Q$ is contained in the coefficient ring of our local system, Gysin map induces isomorphism between cohomology on $K(G,1)$ and on $\widetilde{K(\Gamma_+,1)}$.
+Using the fact that $\Gamma_+$ is a finite group we can show that the first cohomology group vanishes.
+In fact the Eilenberg-MacLane space $K(\Gamma_+,1)$ has {a} finite cover $ \widetilde{K(\Gamma_+,1)}$ which is contractible.
+All the local systems on $K(\Gamma_+,1)$ pulled back to $\widetilde{K(\Gamma_+,1)}$ are trivial and the first cohomology groups of the pulled back are trivial.
+Since $\Q$ is contained in the coefficient ring of our local system, {the} Gysin map induces {an} isomorphism between cohomologi{es} {of} $K({\Gamma_+},1)$ and {of} $\widetilde{K(\Gamma_+,1)}$.